fire1ce/3os.org/docs/infrastructure/proxmox/gpu-passthrough/igpu-passthrough-to-vm.md

 ## Linux Virtual Machine iGPU Passthrough Configuration

-We will be using Ubuntu Server 20.04 LTS. for this guide.
+We will be using Ubuntu Server 20.04 LTS for this guide.

 From Proxmox Terminal find the PCI address of the iGPU.